airshipit/airshipctl/docs/source/secrets-guidelines.md

 There is another a separate set of secrets that are provided externally and that shouldn't be generated.
 They're called `externally provided secrets`.
 For that set there is a separate folder in the target/encrypted/results, called `imported`.

-There is a speical phase called `secret-import` that may be used to update the set of externally provided secrets: just put a new unencrypted secrets.yaml to target/encrypted/results/imported/ instead of encrypted one and run that phase.
+There is a special phase called `secret-import` that may be used to update the set of externally provided secrets: just put a new unencrypted secrets.yaml to target/encrypted/results/imported/ instead of encrypted one and run that phase.
 This phase will encrypt that file using provided public key set by `SOPS_IMPORT_PGP` and `SOPS_PGP_FP`.